Security Data Works

 Every claim I put in a recommendation gets graded by the kind of evidence it rests on.
 The tiers determine whether a claim makes it into a recommendation at all, and how loudly I'll defend it under pushback.

 The update rule: positions evolve when new evidence overturns them.
-Twenty-two contradictions are documented below, each one a place where a prior position got revised on contact with new data.
+Twenty-two contradictions are tracked across the portfolio, each one a place where a prior position got revised on contact with new data.
 Several of those changed what's in the matrix, what gets recommended in engagements, or how a benchmark gets framed.
-Surfacing them publicly is part of the deal — the alternative is a research practice that quietly moves the goalposts and hopes no one notices.
+Surfacing them publicly is part of the deal.
+The alternative is a research practice that moves the goalposts and hopes no one notices.

 Vendor claims get held to the same evidence standard as everyone else's.
-A vendor who publishes a benchmark with methodology and reproduction code (which is rare) gets evaluated as Tier A or B depending on how independent the workload selection looks.
+A vendor who publishes a benchmark with methodology and reproduction code (which is rare) earns Tier B, and reaches Tier A only when a named production deployment stands behind the result.
 A vendor who publishes a number with no methodology gets a Tier D rating until something independent corroborates it.
 This page is updated quarterly; significant new evidence gets folded in faster.

-Read more on the method → — the contradiction-hunting workflow, the five patterns 25 hypotheses revealed about vendor claims, and the four practices that move the floor on architecture decisions.
+Read more on the method →.
+The contradiction-hunting workflow, the five patterns 25 hypotheses (the methodology-validation sample) revealed about vendor claims, and the four practices that move the floor on architecture decisions.

 Active research — anchor hypotheses

-Selected from the 70+ hypothesis portfolio.
-These are the claims most likely to show up in an engagement recommendation.
+Selected from the 70+ hypothesis portfolio (the 25 carried through full methodology validation are described on the methodology page).
+These are the claims most likely to show up in an engagement recommendation, including one per foundational standard (Arrow, Iceberg, OCSF, Sigma).
 Each card names what would change the answer.

 The counter-position runs along two lines.
-First: "ClickHouse isn't a SIEM" — true, but the comparison is on query-engine performance against the same workload, not against the broader SIEM feature set.
-Second: "the workload was selected to favor columnar storage" — the workload is a real Zeek deployment shape, but the result generalizes most cleanly to security workloads dominated by a small number of recurring queries.
+First, "ClickHouse isn't a SIEM" — true, but the comparison is on query-engine performance against the same workload, not against the broader SIEM feature set.
+Second, "the workload was selected to favor columnar storage."
+The workload is a Zeek deployment shape, and the result generalizes most cleanly to security workloads dominated by a small number of recurring queries.
 A workload dominated by ad-hoc full-text search across raw events would narrow the gap.

 What would change the answer: an independent benchmark on a workload with a meaningfully different shape where the schema-on-read engine closes the gap, or evidence that the ClickHouse result fails to reproduce on different hardware.